Skip to main content

 What can you do to limit the risk of dementia?

 There are various circumstances that can promote the development of dementia, so-called risk factors.
-Some of these you can influence yourself, some less or not at all.
-Here you can find out what you can do to reduce the risk of dementia.
-You can also ask your family doctor or representatives of other healthcare professions about all these topics.
+Some of these can be influenced, others only to a limited extent or not at all.
+In this section, you can find out more about ways to reduce the risk of dementia.
+You can also speak to your family doctor or other healthcare professionals about all these topics.

 The following risk factors can contribute to you developing dementia: